 Category of equipment:

-M2: high level of ignition protection, equipment is de-energized when explosive atmosphere present.
+M2: high level of ignition protection, equipment is de-energized when an explosive atmosphere is present.

 Category 1: very high level of ignition protection, equipment keeps functioning and energized in Zones 0, 1,2 (G) and 20, 21, 22 (D).